risawitama/verbose-potato/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## Where’s the bin?
+Dad: I haven’t been anywhere!